5ji653m6/sekai-codebase/README.md

 \* denotes the best-of-the-best videos sampled in consideration of the computational resources for training.

 \+ denotes that a subset of videos was annotated with camera trajectories.
-Refer to the [paper](https://arxiv.org/abs/2506.15675) for more details.
+Refer to the [paper](https://arxiv.org/abs/2506.15675) for more details. **We will soon release camera trajectory annotations for all of Sekai-Real.**

 ### Sekai-Game